Thermatix/boxSDK/readme.md

 At the moment the only functions implemented are:

 - Folder (all functions)
-- Files(all functions)(upload is partially supported via file from server and fata in binary format, can't directly stream from form)
+- Files (all functions)(upload is partially supported via file from server and fata in binary format, can't directly stream from form)
+- Collaborations (all functions)
+- Users(all Functions)